Annual Clothing Allowance

 Eligibility

-- Prosthetic or orthopedic appliance: the VA has prescribed and you use a prosthesis (artificial limb), brace (back, knee, ankle, neck), wheelchair, walker with friction points, custom orthotic, or similar device that causes ordinary wear or tear of clothing in regular use.
+- Path 1, prosthetic or orthopedic appliance: the VA has prescribed and you use a prosthesis (artificial limb), brace (back, knee, ankle, neck), wheelchair, walker with friction points, custom orthotic, or similar device that "tends to wear or tear" your clothing.

-- Skin medication: the VA has prescribed a topical medication (ointment, cream, gel) for a service-connected skin condition that causes irreparable damage to outer garments (typically through staining or chemical degradation of fabric).
+- Path 2, prescribed skin medication: the VA has prescribed a topical medication (ointment, cream, gel) for a service-connected skin condition that causes irreparable damage to outer garments, typically permanent staining or chemical degradation of the fabric.

 The damage must be linked to a service-connected condition.
 A non-service-connected skin condition or non-service-connected use of a brace does not qualify.